gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle Script Kotlin 0.3.1 also ships with Kotlin 1.1-dev-2053, which greatly improves the performance of code completion within IDEA when used together with a recent Kotlin plugin version.
 Please check out the full [Gradle Script Kotlin release notes](https://github.com/gradle/gradle-script-kotlin/releases/tag/v0.3.1) for details.

+### More resilient Daemon

+In previous Gradle versions, if the Daemon client process improperly disconnected from the Daemon while a build was running, the Daemon process would exit and a subsequent build would have to start a new Daemon.
+In Gradle 3.1, the Daemon will now remain running and attempt to cancel the build instead.
+This allows subsequent builds to reuse the Daemon and reap the performance benefits of a warm Daemon.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.